Jacobson v. Massachusetts: Background

 Massachusetts was one of 11 states that had compulsory vaccination laws.
-Massachusetts law empowered the board of health of individual cities and towns to enforce mandatory, free vaccinations for adults over the age of 21 if the municipality determined it was necessary for the public health or safety of the community.
+Massachusetts law empowered the boards of health of individual cities and towns to enforce mandatory, free vaccinations for adults over the age of 21 if the municipality determined it was necessary for the public health or safety of the community.
 Adults who refused were subject to a $5 fine (about $ in dollars).
 In 1902, faced with an outbreak of smallpox, the Board of Health of the city of Cambridge, Massachusetts, adopted a regulation ordering the vaccination or revaccination of all its inhabitants.

 Cambridge pastor Henning Jacobson had lived through an era of mandatory vaccinations back in his original home of Sweden.
 Although the efforts to eradicate smallpox were successful in Sweden, Jacobson's childhood vaccination had gone badly, leaving him with a "lifelong horror of the practice".
 Jacobson refused vaccination saying that "he and his son had had bad reactions to earlier vaccinations" as children and that Jacobson himself "had been caused great and extreme suffering for a long period by a disease produced by vaccination".
 Jacobson believed that his family may have some sort of hereditary condition that made the smallpox vaccine particularly dangerous.
 Because of his refusal to get vaccinated, Jacobson was prosecuted and fined $5.
 Over the next three years until his case reached the Supreme Court of the United States, Jacobson argued that subjecting him to a fine or imprisonment for neglecting or refusing vaccination was an invasion of his liberty, the law was "unreasonable, arbitrary and oppressive", and that one should not be subjected to the law if he or she objects to vaccination, no matter the reason.